nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="tag-access-control"></a> Tag Access Control

-Access to tags is granted through the TAG_ACL system object identity.
+Access to tags is granted through the TAG_GROUP system object identity.
 Users can only create, update, or delete a tag if they are granted the appropriate permission in ECHO.
 Associating and dissociating collections with a tag is considered an update.

 #### <a name="creating-a-tag"></a> Creating a Tag